Comprehensive language-image pre-training for 3D medical image understanding: Results and discussion

 \subsection{Report generation}

-We evaluate the impact of our pre-training strategy on downstream radiology report generation using both lexical and clinical metrics (\cref{fig:report_generation_clinical}, \cref{tab:results_generation}).
-Across all lexical metrics -- ROUGE-L, BLEU1, BLEU4, and METEOR -- our pre-trained encoders perform on par with or slightly above the baselines, indicating that all methods allow generating similarly lexically accurate reports.
-However, our clinical metrics show clearer distinctions between methods, confirming that high lexical overlap does not necessarily imply clinically accurate reports.
-This is consistent with recent work in chest x-ray report generation~\citep{li2025reevalmed}, which highlights that lexical metrics do not reliably correlate with clinical correctness.
+We evaluate the impact of our pre-training strategy on downstream \ac{RRG} using both lexical and clinical metrics (\cref{fig:report_generation_clinical}, \cref{tab:apx:results_generation}).
+Across all lexical metrics (ROUGE-L, BLEU1, BLEU4, and METEOR) our \colipricrm encoder performs slightly better than the baselines, meaning that they all generate lexically accurate reports.
+However, high lexical overlap does not necessarily imply clinically accurate reports~\citep{li2025reevalmed}.